Flyte so Fancy Poultry & Pet Houses

 The term 'fungal decay' as used in the warranty refers to wood destroying fungi that feed on and degenerate the wood cell walls.
 It excludes staining and mould fungi associated with the weathering of wood.
 The term 'insect attack' refers to attack by wood digesting insects that destroy the timber structure.
 The term 'failed' refers to damage caused by insects and/or fungi to such an extent that the component is no longer fit for purpose.

 With the TANALITH-E wood preservative used for our pressure treated timber, together with the quality redwood timbers we use, and their careful preparation, we further provide a 2-year Warranty for Quality of Manufacture from the point of sale.
 This covers any metal fixings and furniture used which are either stainless steel, zinc plated or galvanised.
 This does not affect your statutory rights as consumers.

 To minimise twisting and warping all Flyte so Fancy timber products should only be placed on firm and level ground.
-Softwood is a natural material which can twist and split during periods of wet/dry, hot/cold weather.
+Softwood is a natural material that can twist and split during periods of wet/dry, hot/cold weather.
 If cracks do appear, it is a natural occurrence and not a fault with the material or product.
 To treat any cracks, you can apply a product called Burgess Creepy Crackseal which is purpose made for timber or rub a little PVA wood glue into the crack with a cloth.
 Once dry, sand the area lightly.
 This will not affect the treatment of the product or the warranty.